brainfrozeno00o/bookmark-manager/README.md

 **Limitations of the Solution**
 - The validation in the form is not fully implemented, particularly in the URL as there is no check if the URL ends properly (i.e. no check if the website ends in .com/.org etc.).
 - In terms of deleting a bookmark, there is no warning first to the user if the user is sure to delete the bookmark or not.
-- Refreshing the page will fully remove all bookmarks, as the local storage is not implemented here.
+- ~~Refreshing the page will fully remove all bookmarks, as the local storage is not implemented here.~~ I have already implemented the persistency using `ngrx-store-localstorage` in version 0.0.1
 - The user interface can be further improved.
 ## Screenshots of the Solution